Wills for Oregon Families

 The Different Types of Will

 Different types of will are valid and legal.
 The kind of will you choose will depend on your specific circumstances, future goals, and what you want your beneficiaries to inherit.
 If you’re interested in knowing about the best type of will for your situation, then consult with an experienced Portland estate law firm today.
-Contact our law firm at (503) 694-4445 for an initial estate consultation.
+Contact our law firm at (503) 694-4445 for an initial estate case evaluation.

 If you to make advance directives about your medical care during an illness, accident, or advanced age, then a living will is for you.
 Unlike a last will and testament, a living will is only for directives about your medical care.
 If you become incapacitated or unable to speak, a Living Will can speak for you.
 You can indicate the types of medical treatment you want or don’t want to receive through a living will and name someone who will oversee your medical care.